ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/multi_sig.md

 ```
 The transaction is now ready to be sent to the network.

-Even if the Bitcoin network supports multi sig as explained here, one question worth asking is: How can you ask a user who has no clue about bitcoin to pay using the satoshi/alice/bob multi sig as we have above, since such a ```scriptPubKey``` can’t be represented by a simple Bitcoin Address like the ones we have seen before?
+Even if the Bitcoin network supports multi sig as explained here, one question worth asking is: How can you expect a user who has no clue about bitcoin to pay using the Alice/Bob/Satoshi multi-sig as we have done above?

 Don’t you think it would be cool if we could represent such a ```scriptPubKey``` as easily and concisely as a regular Bitcoin Address?